inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_payer_server_suite_description_v201.md

 ### Custom Endpoint for Accessing a Particular Resource

-If the `$questionnaire-package` requests should be made to a location other than `/Questionnaire/$questionnaire-package` under the base server url, enter the location the requests should be made relative to the base server url.
+If the `$questionnaire-package` requests should be made to a location other than `/Questionnaire/$questionnaire-package` under the base server URL, enter the location the requests should be made relative to the base server URL.

 ## Limitations